-The Contractor and AHCCCS Division of Fee-For-Service Management (DFSM) shall ensure an integrated UM program that includes Utilization Data Analysis and Data Management, Concurrent Review, Discharge Planning, Prior Authorization (PA), Service Authorization, Inter-Rater Reliability, Retrospective Review, Clinical Practice Guidelines, New Medical Technologies, and New Uses of Existing Technologies.
-The UM program shall report to the Contractor's Medical Management (MM) committee and shall involve a designated senior-level physician and behavioral healthcare practitioner in the implementation of physical and behavioral healthcare aspects of the UM program.
+The Contractor shall ensure an integrated Utilization Management (UM) program that includes Utilization Data Analysis and Data Management, Concurrent Review, Discharge Planning, Prior Authorization (PA) and Service Authorization, Inter-Rater Reliability, Retrospective Review, Clinical Practice Guidelines and New Medical Technologies and New Uses of Existing Technologies.
+The UM program shall report to the Contractor's Medical Management (MM) committee and shall involve a designated senior-level physician and behavioral healthcare practitioner in the implementation of physical and behavioral healthcare aspects.